Marysburg

 Marysburg is a hamlet in Saskatchewan located along Highway 756.
-The hamlet is an un-incorporated place within the Rural Municipality of Humboldt.
-It is located about 16 km north of Humboldt.
+The hamlet is an un-incorporated place within the Rural Municipality of Humboldt No. 370.
+It is about 16 km north of Humboldt.

 History

 From January 1, 1904 until May 1, 1924 it was referred to as Dead Moose Lake.

 Attractions

 The hamlet is home to one municipal heritage property, the Marysburg Assumption Church, originally built in 1921 the brick-clad church is of a Romanesque Revival style featuring two towers.
 The church can hold nearly 400 people and makes extensive use of stained glass.
 Thirty two paintings by the artist Berthold Imhoff were purchased in 1948 to decorate the church.
 The church building hosts the Marysburg Summer Festival of the Arts.

 A program to restore the historic church is in progress.

 A sculpture in the village called The Watching Woman was completed in 2004.

 Sports

-Marysburg is also home to the Marysburg Royals Senior Baseball team that was established in 1918.
-They play every summer on the beautiful ball diamond that sits just east of the Assumption Church.
-2025 is the 107th consecutive season the tiny hamlet has fielded a senior baseball team.
-The team celebrated their 100th birthday during the summer of 2018 with almost 300 people returning to Marysburg for a reunion.
-They played in the North Central Baseball League from 1965-2003.
-They currently play in the Saskatoon Senior Baseball League.

-The teams has celebrated many championships over the years.